 The bill amends Sections 31-22-30 and 31-22-31 of the General Laws in Chapter 31-22, which pertain to distracted driving and mobile telephone usage by motor vehicle operators.
-It explicitly prohibits the use of a wireless handset or personal wireless communication device to compose, read, or send text messages while driving, with exceptions for hands-free operation and for devices mounted or affixed to the vehicle for navigation purposes.
+It explicitly prohibits the use of a wireless handset or personal wireless communication device for composing, reading, or sending text messages while driving, with exceptions for hands-free operation and for navigation devices that are mounted or otherwise affixed to the vehicle.

 Statutes affected: 5901: 31-22-30